grame-cncm/faustdoc/mkdocs/docs/manual/deploying.md

 The library offers functionality for compiling Faust DSP code into WebAssembly, enabling its utilization as WebAudio nodes within a standard WebAudio node graph.
 Moreover, it supports offline rendering scenarios.
 Furthermore, supplementary tools can be employed for generating SVGs from Faust DSP programs.

-### Exporting for the Web using the Faust Editor of Faust IDE
+## Exporting for the Web using the Faust Editor or Faust IDE

 Web targets can be exported from the [Faust Editor](https://fausteditor.grame.fr) or [Faust IDE](https://faustide.grame.fr) using the remote compilation service.
 Choose `Platform = web`, then `Architecture` with one of the following target: